GCM is Committed to Staying Green

-Take TARTA to the Mercy Health Glass City Marathon Health & Fitness Expo on Saturday.
-View bus schedules and pickup locations.
+Take Uber, or use public transportation to get to and from the Mercy Health Glass City Marathon and Health & Fitness Expo.
 You can plan your route using Google Transit.
 Simply input your starting address and the address of Savage Arena or the University of Toledo to get transportation schedules.

 Carpool to the Expo and/or Race

 Free parking available at the University of Toledo.
 All parking on campus is conveniently located for easy/quick access to the Expo, start line and after-party.
 However, premium parking spots fill fast.
 Plan ahead and arrive early on race day.
 Find you way here and avoid traffic backups by using Google Maps, Waze, Apple Maps or a standalone GPS unit.
 Simply input your starting address and the address of Savage Arena or the University of Toledo to get turn-by-turn directions.

 Recycle on Race Day

 In the finish line and post-race party area, look for the Recycling Stations staffed by Green Team volunteers.
 GCM will be have multiple collection containers to put your waste for disposal.
 The Green Team volunteers will assist you with the proper container.